 The Australian Health Ethics Committee (AHEC) is charged with offering advice on ethical issues regarding human health and to develop guidelines for human research.

-One of the CEO's functions under the NHMRC Act is to inquire into, issue guidelines on, and advise the community on ethical issues relating to health.
+One of the Chief Executive Officer's (CEO) functions under the National Health and Medical Research Council Act 1992 (NHMRC Act) is to inquire into, issue guidelines on, and advise the community on ethical issues relating to health.
 This function includes the issuing of human research guidelines.
 Under Section 10(2) of the NHMRC Act, the NHMRC Council may only provide human research guidelines to the CEO under Section 9(1) precisely as developed by AHEC.

 The functions of AHEC, as set out in Section 35(3) of the NHMRC Act, are:

-- to advise the Council on the ethical issues relating to health; and
+- to advise the Council on the ethical issues relating to health

-- to develop and give the Council human research guidelines under subsection 10(2) of the NHMRC Act; and
+- to develop and give the Council human research guidelines under subsection 10(2) of the NHMRC Act

-- any other functions conferred on the Committee in writing by the Minister after consulting the CEO; and
+- any other functions conferred on the Committee in writing by the Minister after consulting the CEO

 - any other functions conferred on the Committee by the NHMRC Act, the regulations or any other law.